HSELaredoIT/HarmonyintheNews/_posts/2018-09-05-harmony-schools-enrollment-lottery.md

 more space for middle
 school students, thus
 allowing a larger window
-of availability for enroll-
+of availability for enrollment.
-ment.
 After hearing good
 things about the school,
-Elizabeth Rosales decid-
-ed to apply.
-Rosales had
-two children in the lot-
-tery for sixth and eighth
-grade.
-Both were accept-
-ed.
-Maribel Lopez, cur-
-rent assistant principal
-of Harmony Science
+Elizabeth Rosales decided to apply.
+Rosales had two children in the lottery for sixth and eighth grade.
+Both were accepted.
+Maribel Lopez, current assistant principal of Harmony Science
 Academy, said this year
 was the best to apply.
 “Usually we only get
 like three to maximum 10
-students per year be-
-cause our students, they
-like our academy, so they
-stay here,” Lopez said.
+students per year because our students, they like our academy, so they stay here,” Lopez said.
 “I’m very happy for the